retorquere/zotero-prosec-linker/README.md

 In order to automatically start Zotero to test the plugin, a one-time setup is required.
 We're going to create a separate testing profile so it does not pollute your regular Zotero install.

 * Start Zotero with the `-P` parameter.
 Let's say you call this profile `dev`.
-During creation, make a note of the profile folder (under "Your user settings, preferences and other user-related data will ne stored in:").
+During creation, make a note of the profile folder (under "Your user settings, preferences and other user-related data will be stored in:").
 * Let Zotero start in that profile, go to `Preferences` -> `Advanced` -> `Files and Folders`, click `Data Directory Location` -> `Custom` and select an *empty* folder.
 Make a note of this folder. **THIS *Must* be something different that the Folder `Zotero` in your home directory**.

 In your copy of this plugin source, create a file named `profile.json` containing